 The robot system is not intended for hazardous applications.
 Any use or application that deviates from the intended use is considered as impermissible misuse.

-In the case of foreseeable misuse or improper handling of the robot system, the manufacturer's declaration of incorporation expires, and thus the operating permit also expires automatically.
+In the event of foreseeable misuse or improper handling of the robot system, the manufacturer's declaration of incorporation and thus the operating licence automatically expire.

 Examples of foreseeable misuse include the following: